appsmithorg/appsmith-docs/setting-up-appsmith/aws-ami.md

 - On the resulting detail page, review the available server sizes.
 Select the server size you wish to use and click “Review and Launch” to proceed.
   ![Instance Preview](../.gitbook/assets/aws-preview.png)

-- On the review page, click the “Edit security groups” link
+- On the review page, click the “Edit security groups” link.

 - On the “Configure Security Group” page, choose the option to “Select an existing security group”.
 Find the security group you created in Step 3 and select it.
 Click the “Review and Launch” button to proceed.